AIResearchEnthusiast/AGILMM/README.md

 1. Image-Text Alignment Pretraining: We conducted alignment pretraining on an extensive dataset of image-text pairs, thereby establishing a correlation between the image encoder and the language LLM.
 2. Multitask Pretraining: By rigorously training the model on a diverse array of visual tasks, we facilitated the learning of a broad spectrum of visual features and semantic knowledge.
 3. Multimodal Instruction Fine-tuning: Utilizing our curated dataset, which comprises tasks related to Image-based text generation and  comprehension task , we fine-tuned the model to enhance its understanding of multimodal instructions, thereby further augmenting its performance.
+In this phase, we have incorporated external expert knowledge to enhance our capabilities, such as OCR (Optical Character Recognition) and facial recognition knowledge.

 By adhering to this three-stage training methodology, our AGILMM model has demonstrated exceptional performance on the MME leaderboard.